-Part 2 picks up at the next step in the process: helping you communicate that offer to your audience in a way that makes them want to buy.
+In this article we're going to look at the next step in the process: communicating that offer to your audience in a way that makes them want to buy.

 The following conversion tips will help you position, polish, and present your offer in the most effective way possible.